-- Describes the organization's current mission, structure, and scope of current activities for the applicant organization and other key partnerships. - Describes how the program organizational structure and resources will contribute to the organization's ability to effectively manage the programmatic, fiscal, and administrative aspects, including an organizational chart of the proposed project in Attachment 5. - Demonstrates the aptitude and expertise required of faculty and staff needed to implement the proposed work plan, including biographical sketches of key personnel (i.e., grant Project Director (PD)/Principal Investigator (PI), residency program director, coordinator, and other key personnel) in Attachment 3. - Provides a staffing plan in Attachment 2 including short paragraphs on each key faculty or staff member identified in the work plan, with a brief description of staffs' relevant background and qualifications, role and responsibilities, and percentage of time they will dedicate to the program.
+- Describes the organization's current mission, structure, and scope of current activities for the applicant organization and other key partnerships. - Describes how the program organizational structure and resources will contribute to the organization's ability to effectively manage the programmatic, fiscal, and administrative aspects of the grant. - Provides an organizational chart in Attachment 5 that clearly identifies the applicant organization, the sponsoring institution, and all relevant partners, including clinical training partners required for the rural residency program.
+Corresponding Letters of Agreement with all primary training partners are included in Attachment 4. - Demonstrates the aptitude and expertise required of faculty and staff needed to implement the proposed work plan, including biographical sketches of key personnel (i.e., grant Project Director (PD)/Principal Investigator (PI), residency program director, coordinator, and other key personnel) in Attachment 3. - Provides a staffing plan in Attachment 2 including short paragraphs on each key faculty or staff member identified in the work plan, with a brief description of staffs' relevant background and qualifications, role and responsibilities, and percentage of time they will dedicate to the program. - For an application that consists of a GME consortium, the applicant organization describes the members of the GME consortium, key personnel, responsibilities of each consortium member involved with the grant, and explains the flow of grant funds between members of the consortium (if applicable).

-Criterion 5: SUPPORT REQUESTED (5 points) - Corresponds to Section IV's "SF-424 Budget" and "Budget Narrative"
+Criterion 5: SUPPORT REQUESTED (5 points) - Corresponds to Section IV's "SF-424A Budget Form" and "Budget Narrative"